radupotop/fts-api/README.md

 All commands are run within `venv`.

-I used Python 3.7.2.
+I use Python 3.7.x.

+The `products.db` sqlite3 db file is included for convenience.
+It might not run on all machines.

 ## Building and Usage